Radiation-mediated shocks in gamma-ray bursts: spectral evolution: Discussion

 \subsection{High-energy power law}

-The time-integrated spectrum has a high-energy power law that extends for $\sim 1.5$ orders of magnitude before it cuts off at $\sim 5~$MeV.
-It is generated by the injection of high-energy photons from the shock into a region of relatively cold plasma, where they suffer Compton losses \citep{Alamaa2024_intrapulse}.
+The time-integrated spectrum had a high-energy power law that extended for $\sim 1.5$ orders of magnitude before it cut off at $\sim 5~$MeV.
+It was generated by the injection of high-energy photons from the shock into a region of relatively cold plasma, where they suffered Compton losses \citep{Alamaa2024_intrapulse}.
 However, it is not straight forward in photospheric models to get a high-energy power law extending beyond $\sim \Gamma m_e c^2$ due to the high $\gamma\gamma$-opacity \citep[although see][]{Beloborodov2010}.
 Thus, it is difficult to account for the sample of GRBs that have a power law extending above several hundred MeV as those presented in \citet{Ravasio2024, Macera2025}.
 Potentially, such high-energy photons could be generated at the transition from an RMS to a collisionless shock around the photosphere.